-Duncan Laing, arguably New Zealand’s most successful swim coach.
-I had the privilege of swimming under him in the mid 90’s, as part of his triathlon squad.
-One of his favourite sets was KPS or Kick Pull Swim.
-This session is focused around that and is perfect for Ironman and Olympic distance triathletes as well as people doing longer ocean swims.
+Duncan Laing is arguably New Zealand’s most successful swim coach.
+I had the privilege of swimming under him in the mid-’90s, as part of his triathlon squad.
+One of his favourite sets was KPS or Kick, Pull Swim.
+This session is focused on that and is perfect for Ironman and Olympic distance triathletes as well as people doing longer ocean swims.

 I’ve written these sessions for a 33⅓ metre pool, but a lot of the older style pools are 33⅓ yards long (100 feet), so simply interchange the metres for yards and do the session.

 - 10x 67m (33m Drill/33m Swim);